dimaMachina/graphql-eslint/docs/rules/scalar-leafs.md

 A GraphQL document is valid only if all leaf fields (fields without sub selections) are of scalar or enum types.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/ScalarLeafsRule.ts).

 ## Resources